tiiuae/shmsockproxy/README.md

 This tool forwards socket connections between two guest VMs to enable Waypipe communication.

-It listens for incoming connections on one VM, creates a connection to the other VM, and forwards data in both directions.
+It listens for incoming connections on one VM's socket, creates a connection to the other VM's socket, and forwards data in both directions.
 On the server (application) VM side, it creates a socket that Waypipe connects to.
 All data coming from/to the Waypipe socket is forwarded to/from the client VM side using a shared memory mechanism.
 On the client (display) VM side, the shmsockproxy connects to Waypipe's existing socket and forwards data to/from the